valere92/alx-low_level_programming/0x0A-argc_argv/README.md

 *All arguments should be printed, including the first one *Only print one argument per line, ending with a new line

+3-mul.c :  program that multiplies two numbers.

+*print the result of the multiplication, followed by a new line *the two numbers and result of the multiplication can be stored in an integer *If the program does not receive two arguments, your program should print Error, followed by a new line, and return 1